telerik/blazor-docs/components/card/building-blocks.md

 <TelerikCard Width="200px">
     <CardBody>
-        <p> Some quick example text to build on the card title and make up the bulk of the card's content.</p>
+        <p> Some quick example text to build on the card title and make up the bulk of the card content.</p>
     </CardBody>
     <CardSeparator></CardSeparator>
     <CardActions Layout="CardActionsLayout.Center">